 Against the Spread (ATS) – Betting on one side of the point spread.
 Can be used in reference to how a team does against the spread.
 (Ex.
 The Patriots are 7-2 this season against the spread.)

-Betting Line or Line – Also known as the odds or point spread.
+Betting Line – Also known as the odds or point spread.

 Bookmaker/Bookie – A sportsbook or person who accepts wagers on games – both legal and illegal.
 “Book” can also be used for short and also in terms of placing a bet.
 (Ex.
 I’ve got three bets booked on Sunday’s NFL games.)